Furyton/my-little-notes/posts/UML-04.md

 ## bias-complexity trade-off

-usually, we see bias-variance trade-off.
+Usually, we see a bias-variance trade-off.
 I think there may be some connection, but I haven't seen it

 the idea is we divide the true risk as below